 - Supported cash for training initiatives, such as the cleaning of water reservoirs and drainage ditches, which led to the rehabilitation of agricultural infrastructure, roads, water ponds and water springs in drought-affected areas.

-- Supported the elimination of landmines and explosive remnants of war by clearing over 21,127 hazard areas—or 1,830 square kilometres—across Afghanistan, improving safety, reducing casualties and significantly increasing socio-economic benefits for communities.
+- Supported the elimination of landmines and explosive remnants of war by clearing more than 21,127 hazard areas—or 1,830 square kilometres—across Afghanistan, improving safety, reducing casualties and significantly increasing socio-economic benefits for communities.

 - Video: World Food Programme Biscuit Factory-In-A-Box Arrives In Afghanistan!

 - WFP Afghanistan country page